Escherbach/Seq-Roadmap/README.md

 <p>By our estimates, more than half of global sequencing capacity in
-terms of the number of bases sequenced annually is accounted for by Illumina NovaSeq alone <span class="citation" data-cites="whiteford_seq_capability"></span>.
+terms of the number of bases sequenced annually is accounted for by Illumina NovaSeq alone <span class="citation" data-cites="whiteford_seq_capability">(Nava Whiteford 2022b)</span>.
 NovaSeq is a $1 million instrument that yields up to 6 Tb of data per run with an error rate on the order of 0.1%.A single run can cost more than $5,000.
-This large share of sequencing capacity is accounted for by only some 1500 instruments in large laboratories <span class="citation" data-cites="whiteford_seq_capability"></span>.</p>
+This large share of sequencing capacity is accounted for by only some 1500 instruments in large laboratories <span class="citation" data-cites="whiteford_seq_capability">(Nava Whiteford 2022b)</span>.</p>
 <p>Another key player, ONT, is known for its relatively affordable,
 miniaturized devices such as the MinION or Flongle.
-In 2021, however, fully 55.7% of ONT’s revenue was generated by its 67 PromethION <span class="citation" data-cites="ont_promethion"></span> instruments <span class="citation" data-cites="ont-2021-annual-report"></span>, each of which can generate up to 12 Tb of data, with device costs ranging from
-$225,000 to $450,000.</p>
+In 2021, however, fully 55.7% of ONT’s revenue was generated by its 67 PromethION <span class="citation" data-cites="ont_promethion">(Oxford Nanopore Technologies n.d.b)</span> instruments <span class="citation" data-cites="ont-2021-annual-report">(Oxford Nanopore Technologies 2021)</span>, each of which can generate up to 12 Tb of data, with device costs ranging from $225,000 to $450,000.</p>
 <p>What, then, could shift these market dynamics?
 Broadly, we see two
 approaches to this problem:</p>
 <ul>